ict-serrano/hpc-interface/examples/EXAMPLES.md

 #### K-NN

 For K-NN the body of request is as follows.
-Please note that the K-NN kernel requires IDEKO's position data (e.g. [data/position_110.csv](data/position_110.csv)) as well as the path to the inference data.
+Please note that the K-NN kernel requires IDEKO's position data (e.g. [data/position_110.csv](data/position_110.csv)) as well as the path to the inference data and clustering labels.
 In EXCESS cluster the inference data are already available:

 ```json
 {